ros-navigation/docs.nav2.org/README.md

 1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 2. Open this folder in VS Code
-3. When prompted, click "Reopen in Container" (or use Command Palette: "Dev Containers: Reopen in Container")
+3. When prompted, click "Reopen in Container" (or use Command Palette: `Dev Containers: Reopen in Container`)
 4. Once the container is built and running, use the integrated terminal to build the docs

 The dev container automatically sets up all dependencies.
 You can then use the build commands described below.